yqiaorong/Dream_Viewer/README.md

 ### 01_eeg_preprocessing

-* run_all_scripts.py (This preprocesses all datasets, including THINGS1, THINGS2, Zhang & Wamsley)
+* run_all_scripts.py (This preprocesses all datasets, including THINGS1, THINGS2, Zhang & Wamsley.)

 * DEED.py (This file preprocesses one specific subject of DEED.)